-What is the Guide not intended to be?
+What is the guide not intended to be?

-Like all manuals and guides, this Guide has specific purposes and does not intend to serve other purposes, even if they may be very relevant concerns in language education in general.
-The Guide is not intended to provide guidance for test development: There already are several good sources for this, including the recent Manual for Language Test Development and Examining for Use with the CEFR (2010) Nor is the present Guide intended to assist in relating tests, examinations, or other formal assessments to the CEFR levels.
-There is a Manual for Relating Language Examinations to the Common European Framework of Reference for Language (2009) specifically developed for this purpose (and related materials; http://www.coe.int/t/dg4/linguistic/manuel1_en.asp) and exemplar materials/sources developed to provide training in assessing language samples in terms of CefTrain: CEFR CefGrid. http://lancs.ac.uk/fss/projects/grid, the levels: http://www.helsinki.fi/project/ceftrain/index.php.35.html, CIEP Samples of oral production www.ciep.fr/publi evalcert/dvd-productions-orales-cecrl/index.php
+Like all manuals and guides, this guide has specific aims and does not intend to serve other purposes, even if they are very relevant concerns in language education in general.
+For example, the guide is not intended to provide guidance for test development.
+Several good sources are already available for this, including the recent Manual for language test development and examining for use with the CEFR (2010).
+Nor is the present guide intended to assist in relating tests, examinations, or other formal assessments to the CEFR levels.
+This is served by Relating language examinations to the Common European Framework of Reference for Languages: learning, teaching, assessment (CEFR) - A manual (2009) specifically developed for this purpose and related materials such as Further material on maintaining standards across languages, contexts and administrations by exploiting teacher judgment and IRT scaling, downloadable from the Council of Europe website www.coe.int/lang.